MarcFord/flask-graylog/examples/multi-backend/README.md

 # Multi-Backend Logging Flask Example

-This example demonstrates how to integrate Flask with multiple cloud logging services simultaneously using the `flask-network-logging` package.
+This example demonstrates how to integrate Flask with multiple cloud logging services simultaneously using the `flask-remote-logging` package.
 This approach is ideal for multi-cloud deployments, backup logging strategies, service migrations, and centralized log aggregation.

 ## Supported Backends